 Names in Ancient Greece

-In ancient Greece a child was given the name of the grand-parent; the grand-father if a boy and grand-mother if a girl.
-The remembrance of the dead was a sacred duty to the Greeks in that, by remembering those who had passed on, the living kept the departed `alive' in the better planes of the after-life.
-When the child who would grow up to be known as `Plato' was born (in either 428 or 427 BCE, either in Athens or on the nearby island of Aegina) he was named Aristocles, son of Ariston, of the deme(borough) of Colytus.
+In ancient Greece, a child was given a personal name, the name of the father, and a designation of place or tribe to establish identity.
+Children were almost always given the name of the grandparent; the grandfather if a boy and grandmother if a girl.
+The remembrance of the dead was a sacred duty to the Greeks in that, by remembering those who had passed on, the living kept the departed alive and allowed for their participation in the better planes of the afterlife.

 Aristocles of Athens